A Place for Mom

 Typical housing options include group homes, care homes, supportive housing, partially supervised group housing, and supervised group housing, according to the National Association of Mental Illness (NAMI).[02]
 If your loved one requires full-time supervision, you may want to consider a group home, a care home, or an assisted living community.

-What are the requirements for assisted living for a mentally ill individual?
+What are the requirements for someone to live in behavioral assisted living?

 While the requirements will vary from one community to the next, behavioral health assisted living communities typically have an 18+ age requirement, and residents are usually around the same age demographic.
 For example, assisted living communities that cater to the needs of seniors usually have higher age minimums.
 However, some memory care communities will have a more flexible age requirement to accommodate individuals with early onset dementia.